 his nose early in the first half and missed the remainder of the game.
-Calhoun also stopped two Hurricane He is expected to be ready to play against Southern Cal this Saturday.

-Rick Slager's status for the USC battle remains questionable.
+He is expected to be ready to play against Southern Cal this Saturday.
+Rick Slager's status for the USC by Paul Stevens in Sports Writer